Nate Lowe Preview, Player Props: Rangers vs. Mariners

-Nate Lowe, with a slugging percentage of .154 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Seattle Mariners, with Logan Gilbert on the hill, September 28 at 9:40 PM ET.
+Nate Lowe -- .075 average over his past 10 games -- will be in action for the Texas Rangers versus the Seattle Mariners, with Bryan Woo on the hill, on September 29 at 10:10 PM ET.

 Sportsbook Promo Codes